Arrums/JS-project-games/README.md

 # JS Project: Collection of Simple Games

-Create simple games on website using vanilla Javascript.
+Create simple web browser games using vanilla Javascript.
 When I was young, I really enjoy playing by these games on my computer or phone and I always want to build this myself but never really gotten around to do it.
 Now I decided that it is time to build this while learning more about Javascript.